ritschmaster/b3/README.md

 1. Be as i3 like as possible while integrating into default Windows as easily as possible.
 2. Being stable is more important than having more features

+### I need a default configuration

+Since version 0.4 a default config file is included in the [release zip](https://github.com/ritschmaster/b3/releases).
+There is also an example configuration available at `tests/full.config` (please place it as `config` in the same directory as `b3.exe` to use it).

 ## Compiling

 ### Dependencies